Tuesday, July 13, 2021

 “Nutrition plays such an important role in promoting health and preventing disease throughout our lives,” adds Mary Angelucci, RN, manager of Care Coordination in the primary care center.
 “We are excited to see how access to fresh and healthy foods will contribute to better eating habits and positive health outcomes for this group of patients.”

-Bridgeport Hospital, part of Yale New Haven Health, is a non-profit 501-bed acute care hospital with two campuses (plus 42 beds licensed to Yale New Haven Children's Hospital).
-Its Bridgeport and Milford Campuses serve patients from across the region.
-The hospital admits more than 23,000 patients and provides nearly 350,000 outpatient treatments annually.
-The Connecticut Burn Center at Bridgeport Hospital is the only burn center in the state and one of only 64 verified burn centers in the United States.
-Bridgeport Hospital is committed to providing safe, compassionate and cost efficient care to its patients and the community. www.bridgeporthospital.org
+Bridgeport Hospital, part of Yale New Haven Health, is a non-profit 501-bed acute care hospital with two campuses (plus 42 beds licensed to Yale New Haven Children’s Hospital).
+Both Bridgeport Hospital and the Milford Campus of Bridgeport Hospital serve patients throughout Fairfield and New Haven counties.
+The hospital admits more than 30,000 patients and provides over 600,000 outpatient treatments annually.
+The Connecticut Burn Center at Bridgeport Hospital is the only burn center in the state and one of only 80 verified burn centers in the United States.
+Bridgeport Hospital is committed to providing safe, compassionate and cost-efficient care to its patients and the community.
+It has the prestigious Magnet designation from the American Nurses Credentialing Center, the nation’s highest honor of nursing excellence. www.bridgeporthospital.org